Controlling the Transverse Multipole Components in RF Cavity Modes using the Azimuthal Modulation Method: Design of a Multipole-Free Accelerating Structure

 For each design, the TM$_{010}$-like mode was solved and the transverse multipolar components of the mode measured by integrating the electric field as per Eq.~\ref{eq:Pz_Change} and subsequently decomposing the longitudinal momentum into the form given by

+This expression follows from Eq.~\ref{eq:Pz_Azi_Final2}, where, for simplicity, all constants have been absorbed into the coefficient $\gamma_m$.
 Table~\ref{tab:PortMultipoles} shows the results of this decomposition for the different cavity designs with $<~$\qty{300000}{} mesh cells.
 We see that the dominant transverse multipole for the $N$-port coupler design is the $\tilde{\gamma}_N$ multipole.

-\subsection{Multipole-Free Design}
+\subsection{Multipole-free design}

-Adding additional ports to negate the transverse multipoles is not only cumbersome but also impractical for removing the octupole component due to the limited space, which typically allows no more than a 4-port configuration.
+Adding ports to negate the transverse multipoles is not only cumbersome but also impractical for removing the octupole component due to the limited space, which typically allows no more than a 4-port configuration.
 An alternative is to retain a 1-port coupler and use the AMM to minimise all transverse multipoles, thus creating a \textit{multipole-free} accelerating structure.
-The following iterative process is used to achieve this: \begin{itemize} \item The cavity at iteration step $i$ (with $i=0$ as the circular pillbox) is constructed in \textsc{CST}. \item The slot-width of the 1-port coupler is optimised for critical coupling (S$_{11}~<~$\qty{-40}{dB}). \item The cavity is scaled such that the TM$_{010}$ mode resonates at \qty{3}{GHz}. \item The TM$_{010}$ mode is solved, and the longitudinal electric field is exported along a cylinder of radius $R$ and length $2(L_c/2+L_p)$. \item The voltage $V_z(R,\theta)=\int^{L_c/2+L_p}_{-(L_c/2+L_p)} E_z(R,\theta,z)dz$ is calculated and decomposed into Bessel functions as $V_z=\tilde{\nu}_mJ_m(k_lR)\cos{(m\theta+\phi_m)}$. \item The correcting multipoles for this iteration are calculated using $\tilde{g}_m^{(i)} = \tilde{\nu}_m/J_0(k_lR)$. \item A new cavity shape is calculated by solving Eq.~\ref{eq:AMMBC} with $\tilde{g}_m=\sum_i-\tilde{g}_m^{(i)}$ (where the sum is over the number of iterations $i$) and the associated $\phi_m$. \end{itemize}
+The following iterative process is used to achieve this: \begin{itemize} \item The cavity at iteration step $i$ (with $i=0$ as the circular pillbox) is constructed in \textsc{CST}. \item The slot-width of the 1-port coupler is optimised for critical coupling (S$_{11}~<~$\qty{-40}{dB}). \item The cavity is scaled such that the TM$_{010}$ mode resonates at \qty{3}{GHz}. \item The TM$_{010}$ mode is solved, and the longitudinal electric field is exported along a cylinder of radius $R$ and length $2(L_c/2+L_p)$. \item The voltage $V_z(R,\theta)=\int^{L_c/2+L_p}_{-(L_c/2+L_p)} E_z(R,\theta,z)dz$ is calculated and decomposed into Bessel functions as $V_z=\tilde{\nu}_mJ_m(k_lR)\cos{(m\theta+\phi_m)}$. \item The correcting multipoles for this iteration are calculated using $\tilde{g}_m^{(i)} = \tilde{\nu}_m/J_0(k_lR)$. \item A new cavity shape is calculated by solving Eq.~\ref{eq:AMMBC} with $\tilde{g}_m=\sum_i-\tilde{g}_m^{(i)}$ (where the sum is over the number of iterations $i$) and the associated $\phi_m$. \end{itemize} It should be noted that the non-trivial geometry of the cavity and coupler can be represented by Fourier decomposing the boundary into a sufficiently large number of components.
+Consequently, accurate reconstruction requires decomposing the on-axis voltage into Bessel-based multipolar components of sufficiently high order to capture the highest azimuthal variations.
+In practice, however, numerical noise in the field data and diminishing contributions of higher-order multipoles make it computationally expensive to resolve beyond a certain order, typically the dodecupole.
+In the example presented here, the boundary condition is solved using components up to the octupole, which, as presented below, is sufficient to yield a multipole-free accelerating structure.